nixonmok/CS4296-Project---ChatBot-benchmark/README.md

 ![dns](READMEimages/ipv4.png)
 `name` is the target desination in the instance
 5. Back to terminal one, Update the apt using `sudo apt update`
-6. Install unzip using `sudo install unzip`
+6. Install unzip using `sudo apt install unzip`
 7. Unzip the transferred zip file using `unzip {zip file}`
 8. Install pip3 using `sudo apt install python3-pip`
 9. Navigate to the unzipped file using `cd`